surfly/docs/introduction/theTechnology.md

 * Surfly is safe; all connections to Surfly are encrypted and security tokens or passwords will never be sent to the follower.
 The secure proxy allows ‘logged-in sessions’.
 This means that secure sessions with session-specific resources just work.
 Next, we automatically make sure that all content will work correctly with the co-browsing session: even those that are not served from the same domain, such as widgets or plugins.
 * With Surfly there is no need to install any plugin or software; it just works within the browser tab.
-* With Surfly we do not share the state between the two different browsers, but we only send over the visual changes of one to the other.
+* We do not share the state between the two different browsers, but we only send over the visual changes of one to the other.
 This makes our approach much more secure and robust.
 * At Surfly we make sure that what the controller sees on their screen will be matched by all followers.
 This includes scroll position and the state of responsive websites.

 <a name="howToStart"></a>